KevKibe/LSTM-Model-on-Arxiv-Data/README.md

-# ML-Paper-Recommendation-App
+# Description
-This is a project that aims to provide the user access to papers on Machine Learning through key word search.
-The user provides a topic as a query and gets an output of the title and paper summary of the query.<br>
+This is a project that aims to use an LSTM model to autocomplete a title of one of the ML papers in the Arxiv database from the user input.<br>

 # Data
 The data used in this project is from https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts<br>